labuladong/fucking-algorithm/interview/LRU Algorithm.md

 - _Fast Deletion_: If the cache is full, we need to delete the last element.
 - _Fast Insertion_: We need to insert the data to the head upon each visit.

 Which data structure can fulfill the above requirements?
 Hash table can search fast, but the data is unordered.
-Data in linked list is ordered, and can be inserted or deleted fast, but is hard to be searched.
+Data in linked list is ordered, and can be inserted or deleted fast, but is hard to search.
 Combining these two, we can come up with a new data structure: __hash linked list__.

 The core data structure of LRU cache algorithm is hash linked list, a combination of doubly linked list and hash table.
 Here is how the data structure looks:

 ![HashLinkedList](../pictures/LRU%E7%AE%97%E6%B3%95/5.jpg)

-The idea is simple - using hash table to provide the ability of fast earch to linked list.
+The idea is simple - using a hash table to provide the ability of fast search to linked list.
 Think again about the previous example, isn't this data structure the perfect solution for LRU cache data structure?

 Some audience may wonder, why doubly linked list?
 Can't single linked list work?
 Since key exists in hash table, why do we have to store the key-value pairs in linked list instead of values only?

 The answers only afloat when we actually do it.
-We can only understand the rationale behind the design after we implement LRU algorithm ourselves.
+We can only understand the rationale behind the design after we implement the LRU algorithm ourselves.
 Let's look at the code.

 ### 4. Implementation

-A lot of programming languages has built-in hash linked list, or LRU-alike functions.
-To help understand the details of LRU algorithm, let's use Java to re-invent the wheel.
+A lot of programming languages have built-in hash linked list, or LRU-alike functions.
+To help understand the details of the LRU algorithm, let's use Java to reinvent the wheel.

 First, define the `Node` class of doubly linked list.
 Assuming both `key` and `val` are of type `int`.